 - Knowledge about the economics of government investments in early learning and return on investment theories

 - Ability to apply expanded understanding of early childhood economic and policy analyses to real-world contemporary early childhood issues

 Faculty include professors and instructors from throughout the University, including the Humphrey School; Human Capital Research Collaborative; Children, Youth, and Family Consortium; and the Political Science, Educational Psychology, and Applied Economic departments.

 Coursework taken for the Early Childhood Policy Certificate may be applied toward a graduate degree.
 Consult your degree program or adviser for more information.

-The Early Childhood Policy postbaccalaureate certificate requires 12 semester credits, including 3 credits in a cornerstone course (PA/CPSY 5413: Early Childhood and Public Policy), one policy elective, one open elective, and a capstone workshop, professional paper, or independent study focused on early childhood.
+The Early Childhood Policy postbaccalaureate certificate requires 12 semester credits, including 3 credits in a cornerstone course (PA/CPSY 5413: Early Childhood and Public Policy), one policy elective, and one open elective.

 All courses must be taken for a letter grade.